01 of 06

 A Word of Caution

 Just a word to the wise: No matter how good you are, you will miss a few bones.
-Know this and deal with it accordingly; this is why I run my fish cakes through a food processor when I make them with shad or pike.
+Know this and deal with it accordingly; this is why we run my fish cakes through a food processor when we make them with shad or pike.

 Lest you think this is all too much work, know that almost every bony fish in the world is actually under-fished, so going the extra mile is a way to eat delicious, healthy fish in a sustainable way.